duckduckgrayduck/google-drive-api-script/README.md

 -setup your OAuth token and the consent screen in the Google Developer console as described [here](https://support.google.com/cloud/answer/6158849?hl=en) <br>
 -generate a client_secrets.json file [generated](https://developers.google.com/api-client-library/dotnet/guide/aaa_client_secrets) <br>
 -have the client_secrets.json file in the same directory as this script. <br>
+-run 'pip install -r requirements.txt' to install the requirements to run the script.